folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 You can transfer money between the current fiscal year budgets of two funds.
 This action is only allowed if both the **From** and **To** funds have current fiscal year budgets.
 Transfers are a one-time movement of money within a fiscal year.
-Fiscal year rollover functionality, in future releases, will not consider transfer amounts during rollover to set up initial allocation amounts for new budgets.
+Fiscal year rollover will not consider transfer amounts in the initial allocation amounts for new budgets.